 Storage & Access

 Information disclosed is never kept on an applicant’s personnel file.
-Application for DBS checks are made through an electronic system owned by GB Group who hold and destroy information in accordance with Data Protection Principles and GDPR, as well the DBS Code of Practice.
+Application for DBS checks are made through an electronic system owned by First Advantage who hold and destroy information in accordance with Data Protection Principles and GDPR, as well the DBS Code of Practice.
 Paper based information is always kept separately and securely, in lockable, non-portable, storage containers.